changeworld/azure-docs.pl-pl/articles/sentinel/resources.md

 ---
-title: Przydatne zasoby podczas pracy z platformą Azure — wskaźnikiem Microsoft Docs
+title: Useful resources when working with Azure Sentinel| Microsoft Docs
-description: Ten dokument zawiera listę przydatnych zasobów podczas pracy z platformą Azure — wskaźnikiem.
+description: This document provides you with a list of useful resources when working with Azure Sentinel.
 services: sentinel
 documentationcenter: na
 author: rkarlin